sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide11.png)

 WebAssembly evolves continuously, and there are many new proposals.
 Some of them are interesting to us, and even more, we are experimenting with some of them.
 Let’s quickly look at them.
 There are many proposals aimed to improve **interop** with the external world. **Performance** is important as well.
-You can say nowadays disk space is cheap, and networks are fast, but there are use cases where **size** is still important, for example the web.
+You can say nowadays disk space is cheap, and networks are fast, but there are use cases where **size** is still important, for example, the web.

 I’d like to highlight a few proposals:

-* First **Component Model** because I personally think it’s important for the whole wasm ecosystem.
+* First, **Component Model** because I personally think it’s important for the whole wasm ecosystem.
 * Next, **Multiple Memory** – because it can unblock some interop cases, for example, between different languages.
 * And, **stringref** proposal – I’ll explain it a bit later.